jnsltk/fraud_detection/management.md

 - Yingchao

 ### Meeting Agenda
-- We discussed what free clooud services we can use.
+- We discussed what free cloud services we can use.
 We want to use Oracle cloud, but we are a bit confused about the `Always Free tier` ones.
 Herik will do some more research and choose the cloud provider he deems the best for our purpose.
 - We discussed model versioning and how to train the model for each code change that affects the model.

 **Notes**: The team is to complete the tasks that we came up with on the previous meeting by **2024-11-29**